-Organised licensed premises tour means a tour of two or more licensed premises involving a group of persons using public places as part of the tour, that is marketed or advertised to the public or a section of the public.
+Organised licensed premises tour means a tour of two or more licensed premises involving a group of persons using public places as part of the tour, that is marketed or advertised to the public or a section of the public in any form.
 It does not include a privately organised tour of licensed premises that is not marketed or advertised to the public.

-Offence means an offence under section 239 of the Act.
+Offence means an offence under section 239 of the Local Government Act 2002 or section 66 of the Health Act 1956.

-Pop up stall or mobile shop means a stand, stall, structure, vehicle, awning, table or any temporary structure from which goods or services are offered for distribution or sale, and includes a temporary food outlet, or a temporary drinks outlet.
+Permission means an official approval granted by the Council under clause 13.1 of this Bylaw goods or services are offered for distribution or sale, and includes a temporary food outlet, or a temporary drinks outlet.
 It does not include any activity forming part of a market or a service delivery vehicle carrying goods which have been ordered.